 Working in Dubai can be lucrative for many, with high wages and low taxes, it is a mecca for anyone wanting to earn big bucks.
 That being said however, it is still important to bear in mind that Dubai is an Arab city, situated within a Muslim country.
-With both tradition and law held in high regard, it is important for anyone starting a new job abroad in Dubai to know exactly what they are walking into and what will be expected of them.
+With both tradition and law held in high regard, it is important for anyone living and working in Dubai to know exactly what they are walking into and what will be expected of them.

-So if you plan on working in Dubai, or getting a finding a job in the United Arab Emirates in the near future, here are five things you need to know:
+If you plan on finding jobs in Dubai in the near future, here are five things you need to know before working in Dubai:

 1. Clothing Is Very Conservative

 Although considered very liberal when put into context compared to other places in the Middle East, Dubai still maintains conservative dress codes.
-Any clothes that are somewhat transparent, low-cut, or short should be left at home and what’s more, it is absolutely imperative for women that the stomach, shoulders, and back are completely covered when in public.
+Any clothes that are somewhat transparent, low-cut, or short should be left at home, and what’s more, it is absolutely imperative for women that the stomach, shoulders, and back are completely covered when in public.
 Men must cover their chest, and all underwear should be out of sight.
 Such rules are more relaxed when it comes to the beach and at swimming pools owned by hotels, but topless sunbathing is a big “no” in any location.
-At the end of the day, make sure you are maintaining modesty in your dress everyday.
+At the end of the day, make sure you are maintaining modesty in your dress everyday, no matter what job in Dubai you find.

 2. Premarital Relations Are Illegal

 Crime rates are particularly low in Dubai as the laws are strict and there are severe punishments for people who break them.
 One of these laws is sex outside of marriage, which can also be applied to expats and visitors from any country too.
-In fact, even if you have been living with your partner for decades, you cannot legally live together once you work abroad in Dubai – even in hotels.
-It is important that you do not take any risk in regards to this law as you can be jailed and then deported from the country.
+In fact, even if you have been living with your partner for decades, you cannot legally live together while living and working in Dubai – even in hotels.
+It is important that you do not take any risk in regards to this law, as you can be jailed and then deported from the country.
+You should definitely consider this before you begin your search for jobs in Dubai, especially if you already have a long-term partner you plan to move with.

 3. Public Displays of Affection Are Rarely Tolerated

-Although holding hands is generally okay (if you are married), kissing, and hugging is not tolerated in public.
-In regards to dancing however, the rules are slightly different, as it is allowed in the privacy of your own home or at licensed clubs, but dancing in public is deemed to be provocative.
+Along the same lines, although holding hands is generally okay (if you are married), kissing, and hugging is not tolerated in public.
+In regards to dancing, however, the rules are slightly different, as it is allowed in the privacy of your own home or at licensed clubs, but dancing in public is deemed to be provocative.
 It is deeply frowned upon for men to take photos of women without permission, be sexual or harassing in nature toward them, or even randomly speak to a woman.
+If you are a man searching for jobs in Dubai, make sure you are aware of these gender expectations.

 4. Islamic Values Must be Respected

 Muslims pray five times a day, which is when mosques call people through their speaker systems.
 During this time, it is important that you turn off all music so that daily prayers can be given.
 During Ramadan, it is also important to know that drinking, smoking, playing loud music, and dancing during daylight hours are strictly forbidden.
 Nothing can enter your body, not even your finger, so no picking your nose or nail biting.
-Breaking these observations can result in heavy punishments – even for non-Muslims.
+Breaking these observations can result in heavy punishments – even for non-Muslims living and working in Dubai.

-In general, any disrespect towards religious beliefs or practices is considered deeply offensive and is likely to result in a heavy fine and or imprisonment.
-Other religions are respected in Dubai and may be followed by expats working in the UAE.
+In general, any disrespect toward religious beliefs or practices is considered deeply offensive and is likely to result in a heavy fine and or imprisonment.
+That being said, all religions are respected in the UAE, and may therefore be followed by expats working in Dubai.
+An aversion toward other religions and cultures is perhaps the biggest misconception people have about the Middle East.

 5. Alcohol Consumption & Inebriation Is Illegal in Public